matlab *.m files to solve PDEs using spectral methods.

 heat5.m

-This solves the heat equation by Crank-Nicolson
+This solves the diffusion equation by Crank-Nicolson

 heat6.m

-This solves the heat equation exactly
+This solves the diffusion equation exactly

 heat7.m